g0v/ggv/deploy/hypothesis/gtk/README.md

 grant all privileges on database h to hserver;
 grant all privileges on database htest to hserver;

-# Import Private Key to GTK
+# Import Private Key to GKE
 kubectl create secret generic cloudsql-instance-credentials \
                        --from-file=credentials.json=[PROXY_KEY_FILE_PATH]